dydxprotocol/solo/docs/api.md

 ### GET `/v1/orderbook/:market`

 Description:
-Returns the active orderbook for a given market.
+Returns the active orderbook for a market.
 All bids and asks that are fillable are returned.

-Market is one of: `[WETH-DAI, WETH-USDC, DAI-USDC]`
+Market is one of: `[WETH-DAI, WETH-USDC, DAI-USDC, PBTC-USDC]`

 Amounts for this endpoint are returned in the base asset for the market (e.g. WETH for WETH-DAI).
 Prices are denominated as `(quote amount) / (base amount)` for each given order.
 For markets where the tokens have different number of decimals (e.g. DAI-USDC & WETH-USDC) prices will include the decimal places (e.g. prices in DAI-USDC will look like `0.00000000000100252200`)